SinanMH-101/simple_chat_room/README.md

 # TCP Chat App

-This is a small rpoject to practice some simple networking concepts.A simple multi-user terminal-based chat application built using Python sockets and threading.
+This is a small project to practice some simple networking concepts.A simple multi-user terminal-based chat application built using Python sockets and threading.
 The project includes a server that accepts multiple client connections and broadcasts messages in real-time.

 ## What I learned:
 - How TCP/IP networking works using sockets